Analysis | Breeders’ Cup 2021: Entries, picks, odds and start times for Saturday’s races

 Silver State is a consistently speedy horse.
 The 4-year-old son of Hard Spun has won seven of his 13 career starts, hitting the board 12 times and earning triple-digit Brisnet speed figures in each of his last four, with two of those performances graded stakes wins: the Grade 2 Oaklawn Handicap and Grade 1 Whitney Stakes.
 He’s also solid at the one-mile distance, recording two wins and two seconds in four races.

 He lost to Mind Control by a head in his last outing but the trip notes observed he broke awkwardly at the start and had to circle the field before getting nipped at the wire.
-A better trip here could see him bounce back with a win on Saturday.
+A better trip here could see him bounce back with a win Saturday.

 Other contenders: No. 2 Pingxiang (12-1), No. 3 Ginobili (4-1) and No. 5 Life Is Good (4-5)